Direct and inverse cascades in turbulent Bose-Einstein condensate: Abstract

 \section{Abstract}

 When a Bose-Einstein condensate (BEC) is driven out of equilibrium, density waves interact non-linearly and trigger turbulent cascades.
 In a turbulent BEC, energy is transferred towards small scales by a direct cascade, whereas the number of particles displays an inverse cascade toward large scales.
 In this work, we study analytically and numerically the direct and inverse cascades in wave-turbulent BECs.
-We analytically derive the Kolmogorov-Zakharov spectra, including the universal pre-factor constants and the log-correction to the direct cascade scaling.
+We analytically derive the Kolmogorov-Zakharov spectra, including the log-correction to the direct cascade scaling and the universal pre-factor constants for both cascades.
 We test and corroborate our predictions using high-resolution numerical simulations of the forced-dissipated Gross-Pitaevskii model in a periodic box and the corresponding wave-kinetic equation.
 Theoretical predictions and data are in excellent agreement, without adjustable parameters.
-Moreover, in order to connect with experiments, we successfully test our theoretical predictions using the Gross-Pitaevskii model with a cubic trap.
+Moreover, in order to connect with experiments, we test and validate our theoretical predictions using the Gross-Pitaevskii model with a confining cubic trap.
 Our results explain previous experimental observations and suggest new settings for future studies.